Text-to-SQL Data Synthesis Pipeline

 prompt_template=Text2SQLQuestionGeneratorPrompt()

-4.2.4 Prompt Generator (Text2SQLPromptGenerator)
+)3.2.4 Prompt Generator (Text2SQLPromptGenerator)

 Functionality:

-Input: Question and database ID
+Input: Question, evidence, and database ID

 Output: Formatted prompt template